SergioCalde/Angularv19/README.md

 - Review and learn about Angular's new signals.
 - Review and learn about Angular's new computed signals.
 - Review about Angular's pipes.
+### 02-bases Expandir Bases
+- Review about Router Link and Router Link Active.
+Also review about routerLinkActiveOptions.